iainctduncan/papers/source/conclusion.rst

 Difficulty of Extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Scheme for Max is open-source software, licensed under the permissive BSD license, enabling any one to extend it if desired.
+Scheme for Max is open-source software, licensed under the permissive BSD license, enabling anyone to extend it.
 This is potentially attractive to users who would like to integrate Scheme code with processes that will be faster to execute in C.
 The s7 foreign function interface makes this quite straightforward - it does not